ineednotitle/fedora-setup/README.md

 A modular post-install setup script for Fedora Linux (KDE edition).
 Installs packages, configures your shell, hardens your system, and gets you productive fast.
+I have made this script to make the experence of the Fedora Linux More polished and beginner friendly.
+This includes Everything that I thougth for need in the fedora and Why? people use ubuntu I hope thiis make you day...
+On your Fedora journey!!

 > ⚠️ **AI-assisted & Beta** — This script was heavily built and refactored with AI assistance.
 It works on the author's machine but has **not been tested across every Fedora version or hardware configuration**.
 Use it carefully, read what each option does before running it, and always have a backup.
 Expect rough edges.
 PRs and issue reports are welcome.